jkillingsworth/jkillingsworth.com/_posts/2021-07-12-performance-tuning-for-the-coin-toss-model.md

     \end{document}
 {% endlatex %}

 With four coin toss events, there are sixteen possible coin toss sequences.
 The table above shows the probability of each one, along with the terminal state after the final coin toss.
-We can express the chance of ending up on each one of the final states with the following:
+We can express the chance of ending up in each one of the final states with the following:

 {% latex 1 fig-36 %}
     \begin{document}